 Ford F-350 Super Duty

-Honorable Mentions: Ram, Ford, GMC 2500-Series TrucksIn quick succession behind the third-place Ford F-350 is the Ram 2500, Ford F-250 , and GMC Sierra 2500 HD , in that order.
+Honorable Mentions: Ram, Ford, GMC 2500-Series TrucksIn quick succession behind the third-place Ford F-350 is the Ford F-250 , the Ram 2500 , and the GMC Sierra 2500 HD , in that order.
 All three trucks are hard-working rigs, and can be equipped with the same stout diesels that are available in their 3500-Series counterparts.
-Towing capacities are not as high on the 2500s as the 3500s, however, and the 2500 is also more likely to be found with the base-spec gasoline V8 engine rather than the pricey optional diesel engine.
+Towing capacities are not as high on the 2500s as the 3500s, however, and the 2500 is also more likely to be found with the base-spec gasoline V8 engine rather than the pricey, and durable, optional diesel engines .
 This likely explains why our data ranks these models below the winning 3500 Series trucks.

-If you’re in the market for a new or used pickup truck, you can search over 4 million used and new trucks, cars, and SUVs with iSeeCars’ award-winning car search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars VIN check report.
+Whatever your budget, there is a reliable pickup truck to suit your needs.
+Check out our price-based tuck buying guides:If you’re in the market for a new or used pickup truck, you can search over 4 million used and new trucks, cars, and SUVs with iSeeCars’ award-winning car search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars free VIN check report.
 Filter by cab design, bed length, rear- or four-wheel drive, and other parameters in order to narrow down your truck search.